Ali Raza

 According to Muslim scholars, shares and stocks represent a share in the capital of a company or business entity.

 In conclusion, the obligation of Zakat on cash, whether it be in hand or in various bank accounts, is a crucial aspect of Islamic finance.
-With each lunar year completed, a portion of this wealth is allocated for those in need, fostering equity and compassion within the community.
+With each passing lunar year, a portion of this wealth is allocated to those in need, fostering equity and compassion within the community.

 Support Orphans with Your Zakat